 Senedd Cymru, or Welsh Parliament, is the democratically elected body that represents the interests of Wales and its people.

 The Welsh Government Education and Skills department tell us:

 ‘We are responsible for education and skills in Wales.
 We are working to raise the standards of education and training provision, attainment and infrastructure across Wales so that everyone can reach their potential; delivering a suitably skilled workforce with high-quality opportunities for all learners; supporting individuals, families, communities and businesses in improving economic and social well-being and reduce inequality through education and training.’

 At Parentkind Cymru we are working with many of the Welsh Government departments that offer information, advice and guidance on education programmes that are available in Wales.

-Tracey, our Programmes Manager for Wales is working closely with elected Assembly Members who sit on the National Assembly’s Children, Young People and Education Committee, amongst others, to ensure Parent Voice in Wales is heard at a local, regional and national level.
-One of the ways PTA UK does this is by responding to consultations that will inform future direction, policy development and programmes of work for National Assembly Committees and other education-focussed organisations.
+Tracey, Head of Parentkind Cymru, is working closely with elected Assembly Members who sit on the National Assembly’s Children, Young People and Education Committee, amongst others, to ensure Parent Voice in Wales is heard at a local, regional and national level.
+One of the ways Parentkind does this is by responding to consultations that will inform future direction, policy development and programmes of work for National Assembly Committees and other education-focussed organisations.